lsst-sims/smtn-008/index.rst

 * Gaia returns stellar parameters with their expected precision

-As a check on how well Kurucz models can convert Gaia observations into *u-g* colors, we take the `stsci grid <http://www.stsci.edu/science/starburst/Kurucz.html>`_ of models (plotted in :numref:`fig-kurucz-met`) and withhold a random 10% of the points (110 points) and use the remaining 90% (990 points) to interpolate the expected *u-g* color using the scipy LinearNDInterpolator which uses Qhull and rescales the input dimensions.
+Here we check on how well Kurucz models can convert Gaia observations into *u-g* colors.
+We take the `stsci grid <http://www.stsci.edu/science/starburst/Kurucz.html>`_ of models (plotted in :numref:`fig-kurucz-met`) and withhold a random 10% of the points (110 points) and use the remaining 90% (990 points) to interpolate the expected *u-g* color using the scipy LinearNDInterpolator which uses Qhull and rescales the input dimensions.
 For red stars (*u-g* > 0.5), the *u-g* color of the interpolated points has an RMS error of 0.04 mag.
 It may be possible to reduce the interpolation error by using a finer grid of stellar atmospheres, or possibly using a more sophisticated interpolation method.
+The interpolation seems to be very sensitive to the stellar metalicity (e.g., it does a poor job interpolating of there are not similar metallicity points nearby).

 .. figure:: /_static/interp_verify.png
    :name: fig-interp_verify

    Testing the ability to correctly interpolate u-g color from Kurucz models given g-r, metallicity, and log g.
+No random errors were introduced.